 Education has no substitute, one is either educated or not.
 As an advocacy and development-oriented organization, the Advocacy Initiative for Development’s commitment and work around education and its related issues remain a priority.
 As a very vital component of a nation’s sustainable growth, we believe it must be embraced by all.

-It is against this background that AID Tanzania continues to provide support to both primary and secondary school children, especially the Girl Child.
+In light of the above, AID Tanzania continues to provide support to both primary and secondary school children, especially the Girl Child.

 To our partners and friends who continue to donate their hard-earned cash towards this project, we say a big thank you.
 Through your generous support, you are impacting the lives of children, especially the Girl Child in Tanzania.